merginit/merginit.com/src/lib/blog/posts/19062025-free-business-email.md

 ## Choosing the Right Service

-When selecting a transactional email service, consider your application’s email volume and integration needs.
-Brevo’s 300 emails per day is ideal for high-volume applications, while Resend and MailerSend offer reliable options for smaller projects.
-Mailjet’s 6,000 emails per month with a 200-email daily cap suits applications with steady but moderate email needs.
-ZeptoMail’s one-time credit is best for testing purposes.
+When selecting a transactional email service, consider your application's email volume and integration needs.
+Brevo's 300 emails per day is ideal for high-volume applications, while Resend and MailerSend offer reliable options for smaller projects.
+Mailjet's 6,000 emails per month with a 200-email daily cap suits applications with steady but moderate email needs.
+ZeptoMail's one-time credit is best for testing purposes.

 For custom domain inboxes, Zoho Mail is the standout choice due to its generous user and storage limits, making it suitable for small teams.
 GoogieHost and Hostpoco are viable for individuals or startups with minimal requirements, though their storage and address limits are restrictive.